KseniiaLk/KseniiaLK/README.md

 ## I'm JavaScript junior developer

-- 🔭 I’m currently working on Battle-Pass project in Stryda
+- 🔭 I’m currently working on the Battle-Pass project in Stryda (internship)
 - 🌱 I’m currently learning React in Typescript with Tailwind CSS

 ### Connect with me: